asaikali/spring-ai-zero-to-hero/README.md

 - **data/** this directory contains various types of example data sets used by the examples in the repo.
 - **docs/** this directory contains the documentation for the repo.

+## Recommendations to get the most out of the repo

+1. Run the samples with the different AI providers to see how the same code works with different providers.
+2. Run the gateway application and inspect the API requests/responses to see what interaction with the AI projects looks like no the wire.
+3. Make sure to run ollama and download the llama3 model to see how easy it is to run local AI models.
+4. The code in this repo is designed to be read in order, so start with the code in the api directory and work your way through the projects.
+Once you have looked at the code in the api directory move on to the code in the patterns' directory.
+5. Spring AI project is evolving quickly, it is possible that the code in this repo will be using a snapshot release of the Spring AI project, or that it falls behind the latest version.
+If you run into problem with this repo, send a pull request or open an issue.